arurangi/adventura/README.md

 # 🔎 Research (phase 3) <a name="phase3"></a>

 ### Questions <a name="questions"></a>
-- How to unzip a .tgz file in the terminal?
+- How to unzip a .tgz file in the terminal? (resolved)
 - How to install and use the minilibx?
+- How to put a map as parameter of a function?
 - How to use sprites in C?